hapax/hapax.github.io/assets/minimal-networks.md

 Suppose we want to join up three towns ($A$, $B$ and $C$) by rail.
-If I can use this railway to travel from one town to any other, we say that rail network is *connected*.
+If I can use this railway to travel from one town to any other, we say that the rail network is *connected*.
 Two simple examples of connected networks are shown below.

 <figure>